open-zaak/open-zaak-website/README.md

 It is implemented by the guidelines written in this blogpost: https://www.gatsbyjs.com/blog/2020-02-19-how-to-build-multilingual-sites-with-gatsby/

-You can start your won translation by prefixing the extenstions of files which serve up pages by using the ISO countrie codes.
+You can start your won translation by prefixing the extensions of files which serve up pages by using the ISO country codes.
 Files which do not include such a prefix will be defaulted to the language as configured in the `gatbsy-config.js` file.

 ```example:
 index.en.js serves the english equivalent of that page.